Adriana Leon: Aston Villa

+San Diego Wave

+On February 24, 2025, it was announced that Leon had joined San Diego Wave on a two-year deal with a mutual option from Aston Villa in exchange for an undisclosed fee.
+She made her club debut in the Wave's season opener, coming on as a second-half substitute for Kyra Carusa in a 1–1 draw with Angel City FC.
+During the following match, a win over the Utah Royals, Leon registered her first start and first goal with the Wave.
+On April 26, sherecorded her first NWSL assist, helping teammate Kimmi Ascanio notch her first professional goal.
+At the end of May, she scored a brace in a 5–2 win over the North Carolina Courage, helping San Diego set a new club record for goals scored in a single match and extend their unbeaten streak to six games.
+Her performance in the match was subsequently rewarded by NWSL Player of the Week and Goal of the Week honors.
+On June 13, Leon played in her 100th NWSL regular season match, a road game versus the Houston Dash.
+She scored a goal in the 3–2 victory, becoming the 11th player in the league to have done so in their 100th game.

 International career

 Youth

 Leon represented Canada at under-20 level at the 2010 CONCACAF Women's U-20 Championship, starting all three group games and scoring twice in wins over Costa Rica and Guatemala as Canada topped the group.
 However, a 1–0 semifinal defeat to Mexico in extra-time and a further 1–0 defeat to Costa Rica in the third-place playoff meant Canada failed to qualify for the 2010 FIFA U-20 Women's World Cup.

 In 2012, Leon was not included in the final squad for the 2012 CONCACAF Women's U-20 Championship.
 Canada's second-place finish qualified the team for the 2012 FIFA U-20 Women's World Cup and Leon was recalled to the squad for the tournament in Japan.
 She scored a first-half hattrick as Canada opened the group stage with a 6–0 win over Argentina but defeats against Norway and North Korea eliminated the team at the group stage.